partrita/DataAnalysis-w-AI-course/week06/assets/api-use.md

 * **Integration of Data Sources:** APIs allow different software and datasets to integrate.
 You can pull data from different sources (e.g. Twitter’s API for tweets, a weather API for climate data) directly into your analysis pipeline.
 This **marries data from multiple sources** seamlessly.
 * **Consistency and Reliability:** When you use a well-established API, you benefit from a service that’s been tested and optimized.
 The API will handle errors, edge cases, and updates, so you get consistent results.
 It’s like outsourcing a task to an expert – you trust the API to do its job correctly.

-By using APIs, you unlock the ability to go beyond what’s possible manually or on a single machine.
-This makes your data analysis projects more powerful and efficient.

 ## How APIs Work: Client-Server Interaction, Requests, and Responses

 At its core, an API works through a **client-server interaction** over the internet.
 Let’s break down the key concepts: